GhostPack/SharpDPAPI/README.md

 If DA privileges have not been achieved, using Mimikatz' `sekurlsa::dpapi` command will retrieve DPAPI masterkey {GUID}:SHA1 mappings of any loaded master keys (user and SYSTEM) on a given system (tip: running `dpapi::cache` after key extraction will give you a nice table).
 If you change these keys to a `{GUID1}:SHA1 {GUID2}:SHA1...` type format, they can be supplied to the [credentials](#credentials), [vaults](#vaults), [rdg](#rdg), or [triage](#triage) commands.
 This lets you triage all Credential files/Vaults on a system for any user who's currently logged in, without having to do file-by-file decrypts.

+Alternatively, if you can supply a target user's password, NTLM hash, or DPAPI prekey for user-command with  `/password:X`, `/ntlm:X`, or `/prekey:X` respectively.
+The `dpapi` field of Mimikatz' `sekurlsa::msv` output for domain users can be used as the `/prekey`, while the `sha1` field of `sekurlsa::msv` output can be used as the `/prekey` for local users.

 For decrypting RDG/RDCMan.settings files with the [rdg](#rdg) command, the `/unprotect` flag will use CryptUnprotectData() to decrypt any saved RDP passwords, *if* the command is run from the user context who saved the passwords.
 This can be done from an _unprivileged_ context, without the need to touch LSASS.
 For why this approach isn't used for credentials/vaults, see Benjamin's [documentation here](https://github.com/gentilkiwi/mimikatz/wiki/howto-~-credential-manager-saved-credentials#problem).

 For machine-specific DPAPI triage, the `machinemasterkeys|machinecredentials|machinevaults|machinetriage` commands will do the machine equivalent of user DPAPI triage.
 If in an elevated context (that is, you need local administrative rights), SharpDPAPI will elevate to SYSTEM privileges to retrieve the "DPAPI_SYSTEM" LSA secret, which is then used to decrypt any discovered machine DPAPI masterkeys.
 These keys are then used as lookup tables for machine credentials/vaults/etc.